ivotron/ansible/README.md

 ## Usage

+The action checks for a `ANSIBLE_GALAXY_FILE` variable and, if exists, passes its content to `ansible-galaxy` to install dependencies.
-The action checks for The entrypoint to the action is the [`ansible-playbook`](https://docs.ansible.com/ansible/2.4/ansible-playbook.html) command.
+Dependencies are installed to `$HOME/.ansible`.
+The entrypoint to the action is the [`ansible-playbook`](https://docs.ansible.com/ansible/2.4/ansible-playbook.html) command.